 The HW-R650 has a nice set of inputs to connect with your external devices.
 You can connect your console or PC to the Full HDMI In and then use the HDMI ARC to connect your TV.
 This way the bar will give you the best overall visual and audio experience.
 For older devices, the 3.5mm Analog Audio In can be handy.

 The Samsung HW-R650 downmixes surround sound to 3.1 from content encoded in Dolby Digital or DTS.
 Dolby Digital is widely available on streaming platforms or Blu-rays.
-Unfortunately, due to the lack of support for any of the uncompressed sound formats or object-based surround, like Dolby Atmos, you can't have more immersive sound experience.
+Unfortunately, due to the lack of support for any of the uncompressed sound formats or object-based surround, like Dolby Atmos, you can't have a more immersive sound experience.

 The Optical Audio In can playback surround sound formats like the very common Dolby Digital or the less common DTS.
 It will, however, downmix them to 3.1.